The AGM will be held in Governor’s Hall, St Thomas’ Hospital, London at 2pm on Saturday 16th May 2020.

-The 92nd commemoration service of the Nightingale Fellowship will be held in the St Thomas’ Hospital Chapel, preceding the AGM at 2.00pm.
+The 92nd commemoration service of the Nightingale Fellowship will be held in the St Thomas’ Hospital Chapel at 2.30pm, preceded by the AGM at 2.00pm.
 The speaker for the Chapel Service will be Dame Sarah Mullally, Bishop of London.
-All members of the Fellowship will be invited to a special Tea provided by St Thomas’ in the grounds; timings to be advised.
+Members of the Fellowship will be invited to a special Tea provided by St Thomas’ in the grounds at 3.30pm.
 Please keep an eye as all of the above will be confirmed once the preparations are finalised; thank you.
 Please note that there will not be any official Reunions held at St Thomas’ on the AGM Day in 2020, due to the Bicentenary celebrations.

 Dear Nightingales – we are delighted with all the many responses to the Tea Party, AGM and Chapel Service invitation to be held at St Thomas’, asking for members to advise us if they are able to attend on May 16th 2020.
 We are overwhelmed with the numbers and have nearly reached capacity for those who wish to attend.
 Due to this fantastic response, we are now discussing with the Hospital how to accommodate everyone and we will be sending out allocated tickets in March 2020 in good time for your arrangements to be made.
 Anyone who is yet to respond, please do so but there is a possibility that you will be on the waiting list and will be informed immediately if this should change.